thegetty/quire-docs/content/documentation/collection-catalogues.md

 {{< q-class "box tip" >}}

 - The `slug` value in the sample above, will change the URL of the page.
 Instead of being `/catalogue/overview` it will be simply `/catalogue`.
-Read more about the function of `slug` in the [*Pages Types & Structure*](/documentation/pages/) page of this guide.
+Read more about the function of `slug` in the [*Pages Types & Structure*](/documentation/pages/) section of this guide.

 {{< /q-class >}}